-The government collects a levy on all fossil fuels that enter the country, be they extracted within the country or imported, at a rate commensurate with the amount of CO_2 the fossil fuel will release when burned.
-If the fossil fuel is exported (i.e. not used within the country), or the resulting CO2 is sequestered for long term storage, the levy is refunded.
+The government collects a levy from companies producing or importing fossil fuels on all fossil fuels that enter the country, be they extracted within the country or imported, at a rate commensurate with the amount of CO_2 the fossil fuel will release when burned.
+If the fossil fuel is exported (i.e. not used within the country), or the resulting CO_2 is sequestered for long term storage, the levy is refunded.